PhilterPaper/Perl-SVG-Reader/README.md

 As you may have noticed, I haven't had time to work on this package.
 I _will_ be needing it to support PDF::Builder use of general SVG graphics, MathJax equation support, GnuPlot SVG graph output, and possibly other uses.
-I welcome anyone who wants to chip and and help develop this package.
+I welcome anyone who wants to chip in and and help develop this package.
 If you contribute a great deal to it, I would be happy to transfer ownership of it to you, if you'd like to own it!